Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Forecast

 What are the consequences of bacterial prostatitis in a man?
-The success of treatment depends on how timely and how competently the therapy was prescribed.
+The success of treatment depends on how timely and how well the therapy was prescribed.
 In addition, this is influenced by the patient's age, lifestyle, stage of the disease, the presence of other diseases of the body, etc.

 Reading time: 14 min